 Last year, I took my family up to Lincoln, New Hampshire to visit the famous Ice Castle.
 A castle type structure made by freezing at least 10,000 icicles each day.
 Over an acre of frozen walls, tunnels, towers, archways and more!
 This is an incredible and amazing place that in my opinion is definitely not to be missed!

 We all loved it.
 We easily spent an hour and a half there and my kids would have stayed longer if my husband would have stayed longer but like mentioned earlier, he didn’t wear his snow pants and was cold!
-They loved crawling through the tunnels; like it was an ice playground!
+They loved crawling through the tunnels.
+It was an ice playground!

 Opening Late December/Early January depending on the weather conditions.
-You can Purchase tickets at their website here!
+You can purchase tickets here on their website!

 Sharing is Caring!
 If you enjoyed this, please share it with your friends!